balvisio/CAFA-Toolset/README.md

 ##### python Verify -I1=gene_association.goa_ref_yeast.23 -I2=gene_association.goa_ref_yeast.52

 The program will find SIX benchmark files of the latest version (obtained from the last run of the Benchmark program) and verify the content in each of them for the correctness of the benchmark entries.
 To verify the benchmark files of a specific version, you can supply any of the benchmark files as the third input.
 That way, the program will verify all the benchmark files that end with that specific version number available in the work space folder.
 Here is an example for verifying the benchmark files of a specific version number (version 1):

 ##### python Verify -I1=gene_association.goa_ref_yeast.23 -I2=gene_association.goa_ref_yeast.52 -I3=gene_association.goa_ref_yeast.52.benchmark_LK_bpo.1

 You must also supply all optional parameters that you supplied while running the Benchmark Creation program to create this version of the benchmark files.
 This will verify all six benchmark files that end with .1, i.e dot one.

 ### Target Generation
 This tool will create a file for the target set, containing the protein sequences in fasta format.
 The simplest way to run the program for target generation:

 python Benchmark  -M TG --input1 uniprot-goa-annotation-at-t0 --input2 uniprot-goa-annotation-information-at-t0

 input1 is a uniprot-GOA annotation file in gaf format at a certain time point (in cafa competition, this is time t0, the sequence release date for the CAFA experiment).
 Input2 is a uniprot-GOA file in gpi format that supplies additional information about the input1 file at the same time point.
 Here is an example with gene_association.goa_ref_yeast.23 as the uniprot-GOA annotation file and gp_information.goa_ref_yeast.23  as the GPI file with the additional information about the GOA file (both retrieved from uniprot-GOA archive).

 ##### python Benchmark -M TG -I1=gene_association.goa_ref_yeast.23 -I2=gp_information.goa_ref_yeast.23

 The program will generate THREE target sequence files in fasta format (one file for each ontology) for a supplied taxon with the amino acid sequences of the proteins having no experimental evidence (evidence code IEA).

 1. gene_association.goa_ref_yeast.23.target_taxa_559292_bpo.1.fasta
 2. gene_association.goa_ref_yeast.23.target_taxa_559292_cco.1.fasta
 3. gene_association.goa_ref_yeast.23.target_taxa_559292_mfo.1.fasta

 In this target generation mode, only optional parameter is targetType.
 By default, it is set to 0, which means that only IEA exclusive proteins would be considered for being potential targets.

 ### Source Code
 This is an open source project and the source code is publicly available on github through the following url: https://github.com/arkatebi/CAFA-Benchmark.
 For questions, please email either of us: Iddo Friedberg (idoerg@gmail.com) or Ataur Katebi (arkatebi@gmail.com).

 ### References
-[1] Radivojac P, Clark WT, Oron TR, et al. (2013).
-A large-scale evaluation of computational protein function prediction, Nature Methods 10(3), pp 221-227, PMID 23353650.
+[1] Radivojac P, Clark WT, Oron TR, et al (2013).
+A large-scale evaluation of computational protein function prediction, Nature Methods, 10(3), pp 221-227, PMID 23353650.